Help us run the Railway

 What could I do?

-There’s an extraordinary range of skills needed to keep the railway running and you’d be amazed at what you can do with the support of our great teams.
+There’s an extraordinary range of skills needed to keep the railway running and you’d be amazed at what you can do with the support of our great teams – and you don’t have to confine yourself to just one area – many of our team help in many different ways.
 Here’s a small selection of some of the opportunities available:

 Operating the train services to keep our visitors on the move.
 Drivers, Firemen, Cleaners, Guards, Signalmen & Crossing Keepers are all trained in-house.